 Section 3.
-CUSIP Numbers/Official Statement.
+CUSIP Numbers.
 The CUSIP Numbers of the Bonds are as set forth in Exhibit III.
-The Final Official Statement relating to the Bonds is dated November 20, 2013 (the "Official Statement").

 Section 4.
 Annual Financial Information Disclosure.
-In accordance with the MOA, the Agency will deliver the Annual Financial Information to the Authority and, if applicable, the Dissemination Agent, in sufficient time to permit the Authority to comply with the provisions of this section.
-Subject to Section 9 of this Agreement, the Authority hereby covenants that it will disseminate its Annual Financial Information in electronic format (in the form and by the dates set forth in Exhibit I hereto) to EMMA in such manner and format and accompanied by identifying information as is prescribed by the MSRB or the Commission at the time of delivery of such information.
+In accordance with the MOA, the Agency is obligated to deliver the Annual Financial Information and the Audited Financial Statements to the Authority and, if applicable, the Dissemination Agent, in sufficient time to permit the Authority to comply with the provisions of this section.
+Subject to Section 9 of this Agreement, the Authority hereby covenants that it will disseminate the Annual Financial Information and the Audited Financial Statements in electronic format (in the form and by the dates set forth in Exhibit I hereto) to EMMA in such manner and format and accompanied by identifying information as is prescribed by the MSRB or the Commission at the time of delivery of such information.
 The Authority is required to deliver such information in such manner and by such time so that the MSRB receives the information by the dates specified in Exhibit I. Pursuant to MSRB Rule G-32, all EMMA filings by the Authority shall be in word-searchable PDF format.
 This requirement extends to all documents filed within EMMA, including financial statements and other externally prepared reports.